mhorpheus/test/DFIR-Resilient.md

 XFIR Resilient instance address: https://xforce-iris.resilientsystems.com.
 Resilient is not integrated with IBM's w3 Single Sign On, and accounts must be provisioned separately.

 ## Logging Requirements for New IR Engagements
-Following fields must be populated while logging new IR Engagement (some fields may only be populated after a ticket is created).
-While populating a ticket,:
+This section documents fields which must be populated while logging new IR Engagement.

+#### Mandatory fields to be populated during IR ticket creation process:
+- "Ticket Type": "Engagement Project"
+- "Region": Fill in with correct value.
+- "Client": Which client this incident is assigned to.
+For Ad-hoc incidents, when there is no Client entry, leave it blank (to be populated later).
-- "Engagement Details" tab:
+- "Engagement type": "IR".
 - "Description":
 	- a **brief** description of incident, eg. "A BEC in UK" or "Ransomware outbreak in the factory in Austria".
-		- Do **not** use multi-sentence/multi-line descriptions.
+	- do **not** use multi-sentence/multi-line descriptions.
 There are separate fields in Resilient where you can add more text.
-		- there is no need to add client name, as there is a separate field dedicated for it.
+	- do **not** include a client name, as there is a separate field dedicated for it (unless this is a ticket temporarily without a Client name)
-	- Engagement type: "IR".
-	- Region: Fill in with correct value.
-	- Client: Which client this incident is assigned to.
-For Ad-hoc incidents, when there is no Client entry, leave it blank (to be populated later).
+- "Request Intel Support": Yes (for every single case, even when TI support is not needed - it's for TI visibility into IR engagements)
+- "(Intel) Description":
+		- make sure it's meaningful (do **not** leave it empty!) - you can change it in the future,
+		- if you do not need TI support please enter: "No TI support needed, just for Intel awareness."
+		- if you are unsure, treat it as if you do not need TI support and enter same text as for no support,
+		- if you need TI support, enter a brief description, remember this is not a notes field, eg. "Intel assistance for Ryuk Ransomware case"
+- "Name": enter random value, will be automatically re-populated by Resilient.

+#### Mandatory fields to be populated after IR ticket was created:
+- "Engagement Details" tab:
 	- Points of contact: fill in contact point details such as name, phone number and mail to most important people from Client side involved into this Engagement (not the same as the person calling the hotline - see next point).
 - "Triage worksheet" tab:
 	- Contact information: if ticket is created as a result of a Hotline call, details of a person calling Hotline should be filled in here.